2015–16 ISU Grand Prix of Figure Skating: Qualification

 If a tie remained, it was considered unbreakable and the tied skaters all advanced to the Grand Prix Final.

 Qualification standings

-Bold denotes Grand Prix Final qualification.

 Qualifiers

 Due to the cancellation of the free skating/dance at the Trophée Éric Bompard, the International Skating Union announced an exception to the qualification criteria.
 For the skaters who placed seventh in qualifying for the Grand Prix Final, if they competed at Trophée Bompard, they would receive an invite to the Final.